matwerber1/aws-iot-dog-collar/README.md

 ## RF Code Mapping

-Each signal transmitted by the dog collar remote sends a bit string consisting of four 8-bit bytes that vary depending on the remote settings (channel, mode, power), followed by a '1' check digit.
+Each signal transmitted by the dog collar remote sends a bit string consisting of five 8-bit bytes that vary depending on the remote settings (channel, mode, power), followed by a '1' check digit.
 Below is an example:

 ```
 01111110 01111111 00011001 11111010 10000001 1